 Reconnect with your body and find calmness through gentle movement and passive stretching

-Mental-health and trauma-informed Yin Yoga mindfully facilitated by Elena, the founder of Back to your Body, is all about creating a nourishing and safe environment where you can be fully present with yourself.
-It facilitates choice and self-inquiry that lets YOU be in control of your experience!
+Mental-health and trauma-informed approach is all about creating a nourishing and safe environment where you can be fully present with yourself.
+The goal of this approach is to facilitate choice and self-inquiry and let YOU be in control of your experience!

-You will be gently guided through mostly seated or reclined ‘asanas’ or shapes adapted to suit YOUR anatomy so that you can get the most out of the class.
+I will gently and mindfully guide you through the ‘asanas’ or shapes which I will adapt to suit YOUR anatomy so that you can get the most out of the class.

-Please get in touch to discuss your needs and book your private session (face-to-face or online via Zoom).
+Please get in touch with me to discuss your needs and book your private session (face-to-face or online via Zoom).

 Private class fee 30 USD/ hour.

 WHAT STUDENTS SAY